Douglas, Queensland: Geography

 Douglas is bounded to the north by the Ross River and is 11.2 km to the south-west of the Townsville CBD.

 Though mainly residential, it does contain James Cook University and the Townsville University Hospital.
-The suburb is also known due to the Douglas Arterial Road which is a dual-carriageway motorway through the suburb, and was the first stage of the Townsville Ring Road.
+The suburb is also known due to the Douglas Arterial Road which is a dual-carriageway motorway through the suburb, and was the first stage of the Townsville Ring Road (now the Bruce Highway).
+Douglas–Garbutt Road (University Road) runs along the north-eastern boundary.

 History

 The suburb was named by the Queensland Place Names Board on 1 July 1968 after Robert Johnstone Douglas, a judge of the Supreme Court of Queensland from 1923 to 1953.

 The suburb is in the middle of a residential boom, with student accommodation expansion projects at James Cook University and also the establishment of two Housing estates in close proximity.